Healthy Dogs, Happy Lives

 • Geography and lifestyle influence risk; tell your veterinarian where your dog travels or lives seasonally.

-• In some cases, home/environmental cleaning or treating all pets in the household is necessary.
+• In some cases, veterinarians may recommend addressing the home environment or considering all pets in the household as part of a broader parasite-control strategy.

 A Note on Medication Types